Starydark/TPaxosExperiment/README.md

 ## Model Checking TPaxos with TLA+

 An experiment of model checking the consensus algorithm TPaxos in paper [PaxosStore@VLDB2017](http://www.vldb.org/pvldb/vol10/p1730-lin.pdf).
 We introduce a variant of TPaxos, TPaxosAP, and check the consistency of TPaxos and TPaxosAP.
-Meanwhile we build the refinement relation from TPaxos to Voting, TPaxos to EagerVoting(an algorithm equals to Voting) and check the correctness of the relation.
+Meanwhile we build the refinement relation from TPaxos to Voting, from TPaxos to EagerVoting(an algorithm equals to Voting) and check the correctness of the relation.
 The project includes three experiments:

 - TPaxos and TPaxosAP satisfies Consistency.
 - TPaxos refines Voting, TPaxosAP refines EagerVoting.